joao-frohlich/cpython/Doc/library/asyncio-eventloop.rst

    unless a *sock* argument is provided.
 Abstract Unix sockets, :class:`str`, :class:`bytes`, and :class:`~pathlib.Path` paths are supported.

-   If *cleanup_socket* is true then the Unix socket will automatically be removed from the filesystem when the server is closed, unless the socket has been replaced after the server has been created.

    See the documentation of the :meth:`loop.create_server` method for information about arguments to this method.